 The Flesch reading ease score: why and how to use it

-If you use our readability analysis in the Yoast SEO plugin, you have probably come across the Flesch reading ease score.
+If you use our readability analysis in the Yoast SEO plugin, you probably have seen the Flesch reading ease score.
 This score tells you how easy to read your text is.
-But how is the Flesch reading ease score calculated?
+You might have wondered: how is the Flesch reading ease score calculated?
 Why is this score important for SEO?
 And, crucially, how can you use it to improve your writing?
 In this post, I’ll give you the answer to those questions.

 Attention!
 We made some important changes to our readability analysis in Yoast SEO 19.3.
-We replaced the Flesch reading ease score with the new word complexity assessment, which is currently in beta.
+We replaced the Flesch reading ease score with the new word complexity assessment.
 You can still find the Flesch reading ease score in the Insight tab, but we won’t use this assessment in our readability analysis anymore.

 What is the Flesch reading ease score?